devchallenges-io/curriculum/responsive-web/html-css/5-css-position/css-position.md

 - Margins, paddings, and borders of adjacent static elements interact with each other, following box model rules.
 - Block-level elements start on a new line, while inline elements flow within text without breaking the line.

-Recognizing these behaviors helps when transitioning to more complex positioning techniques where elements are shifted from this normal flow to create specific layouts.

 ### Example of Static Positioning

 To visualize static positioning, consider the following CSS targeting an HTML paragraph element: